jobe3774/raspend/raspend/README.md

   }
 }
 ```

-Any other information contained in your JSON data will stay untouched.
-So you can attach any other information with that command such as an element-id of your frontend invoking it.
+Since remain untouched, you can attach any other information with that command such as an element-id of your frontend invoking it.

 ## How to install?